mrPjer/multiform/README.md

 ### Client

 Simply paste the Javascript snippet from client-connect.js into your favorite browser.
 Remember to update the server URL if you are not serving this from localhost.

+## License

+This project is released under the GPLv3 license.
+The terms of the license are available in the file `LICENSE`.